ChrisDeFreitas/guitarjoe/README.md

 -  fret click: allow for multiple frets to be selected:
 -- 1 fret clicked: current behaviour
 -- 2 or more clicked:
-  --- new state rootType = 'fretSelect', btn.dataset.select = fretSelect
+  --- new state rootType = 'fretSelect'
+  --- state stored in complex object: {frets[e12, ...], intervals:[P1, ...], ... }
+  --- fretButton.dataset.select = fretSelect
-  --- root (first button) border color = blue
+  --- root (first button clicked) border-color = purple (ish)
+  --- how to turn off state? perhaps second click on root, click lblSelNote, click reset button
   --- store frets in Fretoboard.state.fretSelect[]
   --- should other button colors change to indicate new state?
   --- selScale displays only scales with selected notes (becomes scale finder)